- Top 9 Best Group 65 Battery On The Market 2021: Review & Buying Guide

 2. Check Your Battery’s Electrolyte Level

 After knowing your battery voltage, go on by checking if there is enough electrolyte inside every cell to cover the plates, so it doesn’t cause shorting during recharging or starting your ride again.
-Since water evaporates quickly, distilled water should always be added to replace lost.
+Since water evaporates quickly, add distilled water to replace the lost.
 However, it would help if you were careful about adding water because it can also cause shorting.
 To avoid this, remove the cell caps before filling each of the cells with distilled water and replace them afterward.

 3. Clean Your Battery’s Terminals